 This innovative curriculum is designed for students to take risks and fail forward.

-One of the many areas that The Pine Crest Fund supports is faculty excellence.
 All year long, faculty, administrators, and staff are able to take advantage of stimulating professional development activities — sometimes right on campus.

 Design thinking is a methodology for creative, complex problem solving.
 A design thinker questions and explores possibilities with a clear goal in mind: creating a solution, service, or product that benefits the end user.
 This technique is often described as human-centered because it is rooted in empathy and aimed at understanding a person or group of people.